naghim/Daily-Hoyo-Checkin/README.md

 # Daily Hoyo Checkin

-Aka a bot that checks in daily on certain anime waifu/husbando collector websites: namely the _"Official Grasscutter"_, _"Ruby on Starry Rails"_, and _"Tulburent Area #0"_.
+Aka a bot that checks in daily on certain anime waifu/husbando collector websites: namely the _"Official Grasscutter"_, _"Ruby on Starry Rails"_, and _"Turbulent Area #0"_.

 # ltoken and ltuid Cookie Extraction Guide